 Even if there were, they're more depressing than sexy.

 Be that as it may, caring about the topic of health is all part and parcel of #adulting and most of the people we see on social media above the age of 25 are already complaining of mysterious aches, pains and sudden lack of ability to party all night and still make it fresh-faced into the office the next day.

 If that's you, the most reasonable response would be to look into living a healthier lifestyle and to check if your insurance provider gives comprehensive coverage – especially for common women's diseases.
 This is especially important if your family has a history of certain illnesses or if you have a pre-existing condition which makes you prone to developing certain diseases later on in life.

-Common illnesses and top cause of death
+Common illnesses and

 As of 2015, by far the top cancer illness affecting Singapore women is breast cancer, with colorectal and lung coming in second and third respectively.
 Interestingly, lung and colorectal cancers are the top two cancer illnesses for males in Singapore – which suggests that personal habits and urban living could be more to blame rather than genetics when it comes to health.

 Uterus and ovarian cancer make up the fourth or fifth cancer type, while stomach and cervical cancer come in ninth and tenth respectively on the list of top cancers for Singapore women1.

 But what most don't know is that the top cause of death for women in Singapore is not breast cancer but heart failure and stroke.
 Younger women aged between 21 and 34 years old tend to believe they're not at risk, but this is not true.
 According to Dr Goh Ping Ping, the medical director for the Singapore Heart Foundation, anyone of any age is susceptible to getting a heart attack2.